 The Sisters of Mercy McAuley Center Scholarship

 MARY JEAN SHANNON MEMORIAL SCHOLARSHIP

-The Mary Jean Shannon Memorial Scholarship is a four year grant established in Mary Jean’s memory through the McNish Foundation.
+The Mary Jean Shannon Memorial Scholarship is a four-year grant established in Mary Jean’s memory through the McNish Foundation and will be available for the 2025-26 school year.
 She was very involved in numerous Mercy High School extracurricular activities, served as Student Council President and graduated Salutatorian of the Class of 1950.
 This scholarship was established to help a young woman who otherwise is unable to gain access to the wonderful education that Mercy High School provides.
 In turn, it is the hope of the McNish Foundation to inspire a young woman at Mercy High School to be a ‘woman who makes a difference” just like Mary Jean Shannon who continued to serve others throughout her lifetime.

-The Mary Jean Shannon Memorial Scholarship is renewable if the student maintains the following criteria:
+The Mary Jean Shannon Memorial Scholarship is currently awarded and will be available for application for the 2025-26 school year.
+It is renewable if the student maintains the following criteria:

 - Follows a college preparatory curriculum

 - Demonstrates continued need for financial assistance in order to attend Mercy High School.

 - Demonstrates involvement in the life of the school by the student and her parents or guardians.